PaulNovack/Boxes-CPP-SSDB-WebApplication/README.md

 * Utilizing C++ Web servers, sticky sessions and in memory session state persistance.
 * User data sharded on SSDB instances as a data store for persistence.
-* React framework from UI.
+* React framework for UI.